Laura J. Zitella

 MS, RN, ACNP-BC, AOCN

-Nurse Practitioner in Hematology/Oncology, Associate Clinical Professor, University of California San Francisco
+Nurse Practitioner, Associate Clinical Professor, University of California San Francisco

-Laura J. Zitella, MS, RN, ACNP-BC, AOCN®, is a nurse practitioner in the Hematology, Blood and Marrow Transplant, and Cellular Therapy (HBC) Program and Associate Clinical Professor in the Department of Physiological Nursing at the University of California San Francisco.
-She earned her Master of Science from the University of Illinois in Chicago.
-Ms. Zitella holds certifications as an Acute Care Nurse Practitioner and an Advanced Oncology Certified Nurse.
+Laura J. Zitella is a nurse practitioner in the Hematology, Blood and Marrow Transplant, and Cellular Therapy Program and Associate Clinical Professor in the Department of Physiological Nursing at the University of California San Francisco.
+She earned her Master of Science from the University of Illinois in Chicago and holds certifications as an acute care nurse practitioner and an advanced oncology certified nurse.

-Ms. Zitella is actively involved with the Advance Practice Provider Oncology Summit (APPOS), Advanced Practitioner Society for Hematology and Oncology (APSHO), the Oncology Nursing Society (ONS), and the CLL Society.
-She serves on Medical Advisory Board of the CLL Society, the Journal of Advanced Practitioner in Oncology editorial board, and several oncology conference planning committees.
-Ms. Zitella is the proud recipient of the ONS Excellence in Medical Oncology award, the DAISY award, and the inaugural Stanford Health Care Advanced Practice Provider of the Year award.
+Laura is actively involved with the Advance Practice Provider Oncology Summit, Advanced Practitioner Society for Hematology and Oncology, the Oncology Nursing Society, and the CLL Society.
+She serves on medical advisory board of the CLL Society, the Journal of Advanced Practitioner in Oncology editorial board, and several oncology conference planning committees.
+She is the proud recipient of the ONS Excellence in Medical Oncology award, the DAISY award, and the inaugural Stanford Health Care Advanced Practice Provider of the Year award.

 Laura's Shared Resources